 \section{Implementation Details}

-\paragraph{Preprocessing.} Given a multimodal input consisting of interleaved images, text, and bounding box annotations for visual references, we first convert each image into a flattened sequence of image patches, following the patchification protocol used by the backbone model (e.g., Qwen2.5-VL~\citep{qwen25vl}).
-Each bounding box is then transformed into a corresponding sequence of pointer tokens (e.g., \texttt{<ptr4>}, \ldots, \texttt{<ptr32>}), where each token refers to an enclosed image patch.
-These pointer tokens are appended to the tokenizer vocabulary but do not modify the model’s original embedding table or generation head.
-During preprocessing, the embeddings for pointer tokens are replaced with the corresponding image patch embeddings prior to the transformer layers.
-The final input is thus a unified sequence of text tokens, pointer tokens, and image patch embeddings.
+\paragraph{Preprocessing.} Given interleaved images, text, and bounding box annotations, we first convert each image into a flattened sequence of patches following the backbone's patchification scheme (e.g., Qwen2.5-VL~\citep{qwen25vl}).
+Each bounding box is then mapped to a sequence of pointer tokens (e.g., \texttt{<ptr4>}, \ldots, \texttt{<ptr32>}) that index the enclosed patches.
+These tokens are added to the tokenizer vocabulary without changing the original embedding table or generation head.
+Instead, during preprocessing, their embeddings are replaced by the corresponding image patch embeddings before entering the transformer.
+The resulting input is a unified sequence of text tokens, pointer tokens, and image patch embeddings.

-\paragraph{Model.} In this paper, we instantiate \modelname with Qwen-2.5-VL as MLLM backbone.
-Architecturally, we introduce only two lightweight linear layers atop the original model: a pointing query head \( L_q \in \mathbb{R}^{D \times D} \) and a pointing key head \( L_k \in \mathbb{R}^{D \times D} \), where \( D \) denotes the latent dimensionality of the MLLM.
-Both heads are initialized as identity matrices scaled by \( 1 / \sqrt{D} \), ensuring that their influence on the model’s initial output distribution remains minimal.
-This initialization strategy is particularly effective given the structure of our task: the pretrained backbone already produces meaningful generative likelihoods \( P_{\text{gen}} \), and the pointing mechanism selects at most a single position per timestep from the pointing distribution \( P_{\text{ptr}} \).
-As a result, the added modules integrate smoothly during early training and do not induce catastrophic forgetting.
+\paragraph{Model.} We instantiate \modelname with Qwen2.5-VL as the MLLM backbone and add only \textit{two lightweight linear layers}: a pointing query head $L_q \in \mathbb{R}^{D \times D}$ and a pointing key head $L_k \in \mathbb{R}^{D \times D}$, where $D$ is the latent dimensionality.
+Both are initialized as identity matrices scaled by $1/\sqrt{D}$, so their initial effect on the output distribution is minimal.
+This is well suited to our setting because the pretrained backbone already provides meaningful generative likelihoods $P_{\text{gen}}$, while the pointing module selects at most one position per timestep from $P_{\text{ptr}}$, allowing smooth early training without catastrophic forgetting.